 Then, if you want another easy way to know what time it is everywhere your team's located, you can turn on the World clock in the Calendar Labs settings.
 It's a simple, text-based world clock provides an at-a-glance update.

-For an even simpler way to see what time it is around the world, check out Every Time Zone from the Freckle team.
+For an even simpler way to see what time it is around the world, check out Every Time Zone.
 It shows the current time in your own city, along with others in popular time zones around the world.